-2. Acceleration (change in speed or direction) of object is proportional to: applied force F divided by the mass of the object m i.e. X a = F/m or (more usual) F = ma This law allows you to calculate the motion of an object, if you know the force acting on it.
-This is how we calculate the motions of objects in physics and astronomy.
+2. Acceleration (change in speed or direction) of object is proportional to: applied force F divided by the mass of the object m i.e. a = F/m or (more usual) F = ma This law allows you to calculate the motion of an object, if you know the force acting on it.
+This is how we calculate the motions of objects in physics and astronomy, and why the 2nd law is by far the most important one.